ShradhaPandey/usersApp-services-Angular7/README.md

 2. We can move the active usewrs into inactive users' list and vice versa.
 3. This means users of "active-users" component will move to the list of inactive users in "inactive-users" component and vice versa.
 4. By using Services to implement this eliminates use of event emmiter and input, output from the components' type script files.
+5. There is another functionality that the count is displayed on console whenever a user is pushed from active to inactive or from inactive to active.
+6. This is achieved by using another servie "counter service" and making user inject